 - For most people, the biggest risk is losing a job.
 So it’s important to analyze just how big a risk that represents in your particular situation.
 Are you in a field where you can easily replace your job if your company announces layoffs, or would you have trouble replacing your current level of income?
 If you have low risk, you may be able to get by with just three months of expenses tucked away.

-- Building an emergency fund and investing don’t have to be exclusive to one another.
+- Building an emergency fund and investing don’t have to be mutually exclusive.
 It’s possible to do both.
-So, again — if you have a 401(K) match, I would contribute up to that match and build your emergency fund at the same time.
+If you have a 401(k) match, I would contribute up to that match and build your emergency fund at the same time.

 - Take up a side hustle that has big potential.
-You can make a lot of progress in a few months with these side hustle ideas.
+You can make a lot of progress in a few months with these side hustles.
 This is one of the single best ways to make headway on this baby step, as it’s often easier than trying to cut your living expenses.

 - Look for a higher paying job.
 If a side hustle won’t work, don’t be hesitant to switch companies.
-You can often command 10- 20% more in salary just by changing employers, and that will mean a lot more money going towards your financial goals.
+You can often command 10% to 20% more in salary just by changing employers, and that will mean a lot more money going towards your financial goals.

-Baby Step #4: Invest 15% Of Your Household Income Into Roth IRAs And Pre-Tax Retirement Funds
+Baby Step #4: Invest 15% of Your Household Income Into a Roth IRA and Pre-Tax Retirement Fund

 Summary: With this Baby Step, you start saving 15% of your income for the specific purpose of retirement.